← Back to all guides

 Step 1: Create a Secure Backend Session Proxy

 To request a LiveKit connection token, you must make a POST request to Langoedge's session API.
-Since this requires sensitive authorization credentials (like cookies or API keys), you should never request this directly from the browser.
+Since this requires sensitive authorization credentials, you should never request this directly from the browser.
 Instead, set up a backend route in your application to act as a proxy.

 Here is an example Next.js API Route Handler (app/api/voice-agent/session/route.ts):